Taxes When Buying & Owning Property in Benahavís (2026)

 Wealth & Solidarity Tax

-For most Benahavís homeowners this means no annual wealth-based tax.
+For the majority of Benahavís homeowners, this means no annual wealth-based taxation.

 3) Non-Resident Income Tax (IRNR)

-- If not rented: small imputed tax on cadastral value.
+- If not rented: small imputed tax based on cadastral value.

-EU/EEA residents may deduct expenses such as community fees and interest before calculating net rental income.
+EU/EEA residents may deduct eligible expenses before calculating net rental income.

 4) Taxes When You Sell

-- Capital Gains Tax: 19 % for non-residents; 3 % of sale price withheld and credited toward the final bill.
+- Capital Gains Tax: 19% for non-residents; 3% of the sale price is withheld at completion.

-- Plusvalía Municipal: charged by Benahavís Town Hall on land-value increase; typically modest for apartments.
+- Plusvalía Municipal: charged by Benahavís Town Hall on the increase in land value; typically modest for apartments.

 5) Filing & Payment Deadlines

-- IBI & Basura: usually billed Jun–Oct; direct debit avoids late fees.
+- IBI & Basura: usually billed June–October; direct debit avoids late fees.

 - After sale: CGT declaration within 4 months.